inab/WfExS-backend/INSTALL.md

 ```

 * If you upgrade your Python installation (from version 3.6 to 3.7, for instance), or you move this folder to a different location after following this instructions, you may need to remove and reinstall the virtual environment.

+* [encfs](https://vgough.github.io/encfs/) is needed for the ongoing feature of secure intermediate results.

+* External tools [java](https://openjdk.java.net/) (supported from version 8 to any version below 15), [git](https://git-scm.com/) and [singularity](https://sylabs.io/singularity/) are needed in several stages of the code.
+Please, install them,
+  using either native packages (for instance, from your Linux distribution) or by hand and later set their path in the local configuration file you are using.